Michael Berkman

 Michael Craig Berkman (born 13 March 1981) is an Australian politician and the member for Maiwar in Brisbane's inner-west.
-Berkman has been the member for Maiwar since the 2017 Queensland state elections, when he became the first Greens member to be elected to the Legislative Assembly of Queensland.
+Berkman has been the member for Maiwar since the 2017 Queensland state election, when he became the first Greens member to be elected to the Legislative Assembly of Queensland.
 He is the first member for Maiwar, after the electorate was created from the merger of the former Indooroopilly and Mt Coot-tha electorates.

 Early life

 Berkman was born in Brisbane, Queensland.
 His father worked in the media and his mother had trained as a secondary school teacher.
 He grew up in Toowoomba, Queensland after the family moved there when Michael was 3 years old.
 Berkman attended Wilsonton State School and Toowoomba State High School.

 Berkman first attended the University of Queensland to commence a Bachelor of Science before moving to Griffith University, attending the Nathan campus, where he graduated in 2009 with a double degree, Bachelor of Science, Bachelor of Laws.